ziadoz/silex-capsule/README.md

 ## Advanced Usage

-You can setup multiple connections and even caching with the service provider; simply use the `capsule.connections` and `capsule.cache` options:
+You can setup multiple connections and even caching with the service provider; simply use the `capsule.connections` option:

 ````php
 <?php